RevenueHunt/docs/docs/how-to-guides/publish-quiz-link.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

-    With Version 2 of the Shop Quiz: Product Recommender app, you can easily create links to open a quiz popup anywhere on your website.
+    With Version 2 of the RevenueHunt app, you can easily create links to open a quiz popup anywhere on your website.

     To add a popup link to a menu item or button in Shopify, simply type the `#quiz` as the link and save your changes.